UndeadZeratul/wartrophies/README.md

 *The mod will work without it, but raw class names will be displayed instead and it won't look good unless your class names are sensible.*
 - Add an Icon property to your weapons or define a Spawn state sprite.
 *Again, will work without it, but sometimes Ready state sprites may be used and it'd look bad.*
+- Prefix your weapon classes!
+There have been reports of weapons from one mod affecting a weapon from another because they both shared the same class name.